1991 Australian Individual Speedway Championship: Qualifying round

 After a number of high-profile riders had failed to qualify for the Australian final, a special qualifying round was held at Arunga Park the week before the finals.
-Unfortunately the round was not well attended after it was revealed that only the top five riders would be paid travel money, prompting many (mostly NSW rider Stephen Davies who had placed 2nd and 3rd in the previous two Australian titles) to boycott the event.
+Unfortunately the round was not well attended after it was revealed that only the top five riders would be paid travel money prompting some of those higher profile riders to boycott the event, most notably NSW rider Stephen Davies who had placed 2nd and 3rd in the previous two Australian titles.